 This is a FREE event with registration.
 Please RSVP on Eventbrite to reserve your spot.
 Click here.
 Join us for an engaging conversation exploring the artistic, linguistic, and dramaturgical processes behind translating the play I, Your Big Analogue Brother, His F*cking Cat, and You by one of Germany’s most prominent contemporary writers, Felicia Zeller.
 This […]

 Join us for an evening celebrating the launch of th book uv lost passwords 1 by bill bissett (Talonbooks).
-The event will take place at Supermarket Bar and Variety in Kensington Market at 7pm. bill will do a reading accompanied by an improvisational guitarist, followed by a Q&A. Joining bill throughout the evening will be four […]
+The event will take place at Supermarket Bar and Variety in Kensington Market at 7pm. bill will do a reading accompanied by an improvisational musician, followed by a Q&A. Joining bill throughout the evening will be poets […]

 Toronto Lit Up and Book*hug Press present the Toronto launch of Go/No-Go: A Journey into the Research and Treatment of Mental Health Disorders by Marianne Apostolides.
 Featuring a talk by Marianne, a theatrical performance by actors Rory Belcher, Paul Braunstein, and Jadyn Nasato, as well as a dance party with DJ Sulk Hogan.
 Refreshments will […]